sungwoonpark0502/NeatNote/README.md

 - **Persistent Storage**: Integrated with CoreData for reliable data persistence.
 Tasks are saved securely, ensuring that your data is always available and consistent.
 - **User-Friendly Interface**: Designed with an intuitive interface that includes dynamic lists and navigation.
 The user experience is enhanced with real-time updates and easy-to-use filtering options.

+## Demonstration Video

+Check out the demonstration video of the NeatNote app:

+In Progress

 ## How It Works

 1. **Add Tasks**: Create new tasks with titles, descriptions, due dates, priorities, and categories.